GTAmodding/gta3script-specs/SPECIFICATION.md

 The second line is unambiguous due to context.

-We suggest an implementation to emit an warnings to declarations of names and the use of string identifiers equal to `goto`.
+We suggest an implementation to emit an warnings to declarations of names and the use of text labels equal to `goto`.

 #### Ternary Minus One